-Policy ECE states that students in eleventh and twelfth grade are allowed to drive motor vehicles to school under certain regulations drawn up by Charlotte-Mecklenburg Schools administration.
+Policy ECE states that students in grades 11 and 12 are allowed to drive motor vehicles to school under certain regulations drawn up by Charlotte-Mecklenburg Schools administration.
 The use of a motor vehicle in coming to school is considered a privilege, which may be limited or revoked at any time by the principal of the school.
 Students should understand that student parking on school grounds is a privilege granted to the student.
 Students must agree to the following conditions: